FIND OUT ABOUT AN AMAZING ITINERARY FOR 14 DAYS IN ITALY

 So, while the two weeks in Italy are almost up, you still have a few highlights on your itinerary.

 From Cinque Terre to Venice

-I recommend that you now head to Venezia Santa Lucia and that you most definitely book early.
+- I recommend that you now head to Venezia Santa Lucia.

-Venice is a city like no other – I have never seen or experienced such a city before.
-Even those who didn’t like Venice, can‘t disagree on that.
+Venice is a city like no other.
+I have never seen or experienced such a city before.
+Even those who didn’t like Venice can‘t disagree with that.